Admission of Transfer Students

 2

 Student must take CLEP exam for Principles of Macroeconomics and CLEP exam for Principles of Microeconomics to have a requirement for a comprehensive economics survey course (i.e., a course that covers both microeconomics and macroeconomics) waived.
-Both current and prospective students seeking to use CLEP exam credit for a School of Education program should gain prior approval from the program director.
+Both current and prospective students seeking to use CLEP exam credit for a Department of Education program should gain prior approval from the program director.

 Table II-E: Credit for DSST (Formerly Dantes) Exams